expo/expo/docs/pages/app-signing/managed-credentials.md

 If you haven't set up your Push Notifictions key yet, EAS CLI will ask you to set it up during the next `eas build` run.

-If you're building an app that was previously built with classic builds, then you already have iOS push notification credentials configured on Expo's servers, so there's nothing you need to do.
+If you're building an app that was previously built with classic builds (`expo build:ios`), then you already have iOS push notification credentials configured on Expo's servers, so there's nothing you need to do.

 You can also set up the Push Notifications key with the `eas credentials` command.
 Run it, select `iOS`, then `Push Notifications: Manage your Apple Push Notifications Key`, and then choose the appropriate option to set up the key.

 #### Android

-The Android push notification credentials setup for EAS Build is identical to the setup you might've used for classic builds.
+The Android push notification credentials setup for EAS Build is identical to the setup you might've used for classic builds (`expo build:android`).
 If you've already configured your app with FCM, there's nothing else you need to do.

-If you haven't, please run `eas credentials`, select `Android`, then `Push Notifications: Manage your Apple Push Notifications Key`, and then choose the appropriate option to set up the key.
+If you haven't, please run `eas credentials`, select `Android`, then `Push Notifications: Manage your FCM Api Key`, and then choose the appropriate option to set up the key.

 ## Sharing credentials with your team